 end date should be listed as the date of the projected annual meeting to evaluate the IFSP or the

 day before the child’s third birthday if that date comes first.
-Once the due date for an annual
+For children turning age 3 between May 21 and the start of the school year after age 3 and who are likely to be eligible for Part B Pre-school Special Education Services, the projected end date may be after the child’s third birthday and up until the day before the start of the school year, as the family may choose to receive early intervention services after age three.
+(Refer to EIS Over Three Procedure) It is important to make it clear to the parent that if the child is not eligible for Part B, the end date be will the day before age 3.

-evaluation of the IFSP has been reached, no further early intervention treatment services can be provided to the family and child unless the reason for the delay are documented in the file.
+Once the due date for an annual evaluation of the IFSP has been reached, no further early intervention treatment services can be provided to the family and child unless the reason for the delay are documented in the file.
 The first visit with a family after expiration of the IFSP would need to an annual IFSP or an evaluation or assessment if that is not current.

 The reason for ANY variances from the IFSP must be clearly documented in the visit note.